Research: NO_HZ, SQPOLL, and Realtime Scheduling

 This requires Ring v2 or an equivalent per-thread ring endpoint.
 The current process-wide ring and timer-side ring polling are incompatible with safe SQPOLL because they cannot prevent two consumers from draining the same SQ.

-- per-CPU scheduler ownership and reschedule IPIs;
+transitions; per-CPU scheduler ownership and reschedule IPIs; a housekeeping

 Realtime Findings